geomachine/Kubernetes-notes/k8s-commands.md

 - `kubectl delete pod [pod_name]`: Deletes the given pod.
 - `kubectl apply -f [config file name]`: Tells Kubernetes to process the configuration file.
 - `kubectl describe pod [pod_name]`: Print out some information about the running pod.
-- `kubectl delete pods --all`: delete all pods
+- `kubectl delete pods --all`: delete all pods in default namespace
+- `kubectl delete pods --all -n <namespace>`: delete all pods in custom namespace

 ### Managing Deployments